Communicating in Online Forums

 Fenwick, T. J. & Parsons James.
 (2009).
 The art of evaluation: A resource for educators and trainers.
 Thompson Educational Pub.

 This work, “Communicating Online Using Forums,” is a derivative of “Communicate in Online Forums” by by Marti Alger, Christina Page, and Adam Vincent used under CC BY 4.0.
-“Use Email in the Online Learning Environment” is licensed under CC BY 4.0 by Assiniboine Community College.
+“Use Email in the Online Learning Environment” is licensed under CC BY 4.0 by Assiniboine College.

 License